rbjones/www.rbjones.com/src/rbjpub/pp/doc/README.txt

 It will also be necessary to have an INDEXSTYLE variable with the build directory mentioned in it.

-If these instructions should prove inadquate I would appreciate some feedback.
+If these instructions should prove inadequate I would appreciate some feedback.